What is High Blood Pressure – Hypertension?

 Written by Eli Ben-YehudaOn October 29, 2017

 Blood pressure is the force of blood pressure pushing against blood vessel walls.
-High blood pressure means the pressure in the arteries is high than it should be.
-Another name for high blood pressure is hypertension.
+High blood pressure or Hypertension, means the pressure in the arteries is high than it should be.

 Blood pressure is written as two numbers, such as 120/80.
 The top number, or systolic pressure, is the pressure as the heart beats.
 The bottom number or, diastolic pressure, is the number when the number when the heart is at rest.

-It is estimated that about 80 million over the age of 20 or 1 in 3 people have high blood pressure.
+It is estimated that about 80 million over the age of 20 or 1 in 3 people have hypertension.
 Many people do not even know that they have hypertension.
 With virtually no symptoms it has been dubbed the silent killer.

 High blood pressure can take years to develop, and it affects almost everyone eventually.
 Fortunately high blood pressure can be easily detected.
 Once you know you have it, it can be managed by lifestyle modifications and with some medications.